Commercial Pig Farming

-- Construct a shelter that can protect pigs from adverse climatic conditions, to prevent diseases, to control parasites and to protect from external predators.
+- Construct a shelter that can protect pigs from adverse climatic conditions, prevent diseases, control parasites, and protect them from external predators.

 - House flooring can be covered with straw or paddy husk to keep the pigs warmer in winters.

-- You can also heat lamp in extremely cold winters.
-In summer times, sprinkle the water on the roof and cover with any cooling material.
+- You can also heat a lamp in extremely cold winters.
+In summer times, sprinkle the water on the roof and cover it with any cooling material.

 - Keep the pig house always clean and dry.